DevSolanaB/Raydium-Launchlad-Bump-Volume-BOT/readme.md

-🚀 Pump.Fun Bump Bot: Automate Your Trading on Pump.fun & Raydium! 🚀
-Welcome to the Pump.Fun Bump Bot repository!
-This bot automates buying and selling on Pump.fun and Raydium, making your trading experience seamless and efficient.
+🚀 Raydium Bump Bot: Automate Your Trading on Raydium & Raydium! 🚀 Welcome to the Raydium Bump Bot repository!
+This bot automates buying and selling on Raydium and Raydium, making your trading experience seamless and efficient.
 Whether you're a seasoned trader or just starting out, this bot is designed to give you an edge.

 ⬇️ Download the Bot
 ### Git